voolyvex/google-interview-questions/README.md

 # google-interview-questions
-This is practice solving 50 technical challenges for a Google interview.
+Practice solving 50 technical challenges for a Google interview.

+## The problem set can be found at [https://leetcode.com/problem-list/top-google-questions/]